ali-shakeri/Matrix/README.md

 Performance
 -----------
-STUDIS should not incur any noticeable overhead at runtime.
+Matrix should not incur any noticeable overhead at runtime.
 Most of the dimension checks are performed during compilation and incur no cost at runtime.

 Acknowledgement